KoyanoBunsho/KoyanoBunsho.github.io/_pages/about.md

 ---

 I am Bunsho Koyano (小矢野文章), Ph.D.
-I am currently working as an engineer at LINE Yahoo Corporation.
-My strength lies in designing fast and accurate algorihtms.
+I am currently an engineer at LINE Yahoo Corporation.
+My strength lies in designing fast and accurate algorithms.

 # Research Interests

-- Graph algorithm
+- Graph algorithms
 - Combinatorial optimization

 # Education

 - The University of Tokyo (2022-2025)
-  - Ph.D Student in Information Science and Technology
+  - Ph.D. in Information Science and Technology
-  - Research Topic: Faster Algorithms Based on Monge Properties and Their Applications to Structural Biology
+  - Research topic: Faster algorithms based on Monge properties and their applications to structural biology
 - The University of Tokyo (2021-2022)
-  - Research Student
+  - Research student
-  - Research Topic: Propose similarity metric for protein structures by using graph theory algorithm
+  - Research topic: Similarity metrics for protein structures using graph-theoretic algorithms
 - The University of Tokyo (2018-2020)
-  - Master's Student in Mechanical Engineering
+  - Master's student in Mechanical Engineering
 - The University of Tokyo (2014-2018)
-  - Bachelor's Student in Mechanical Engineering
+  - Bachelor's student in Mechanical Engineering

 # Work Experience